MoritzLost/ProcessWireDev/site/03-templating-and-development/01-twig-processwire-setup.md

 {#-
  # This is the base section template.
 Individual section templates can extend
  # this to avoid repeating section boilerplate code (section markup,
- # headline, CSS container, background color, et c.).
+ # headline, CSS container, background color, etc.).
  #
  # @var string Headline     An optional headline for this section.
  # @var string background   The background theme color as a string (see SCSS for corresponding color codes).
 Default = white.